JerryGreenough/Affluency-Classification-Using-Energy-Time-Series/README.md

 The data itself contains a number of NaN values and zero values.
 The dataset used for this project is limited to readings from customers with less than 10% of their data containing NaN or zero values.
 NaN values are replaced with zeros.
 Additional cleaning was required to eliminate a number of duplicate records.

 Additional data processing was required to create daily total energy usage for each customer.
-This was achieved using the groupby functionality provided by the Pandas library, and resulted in a dataset with 365 numerical features - one feature representing total energy consumption for a particular day in 2013.
+This was achieved using the groupby functionality provided by the Pandas Python library, and resulted in a dataset with 365 numerical features - one feature representing total energy consumption for a particular day in 2013.

 Not all customers have a perfect record of energy consumption for 2013 - a perfect record being one for which a meaningful SmartMeter reading is available for the